 Degree-seeking students enrolling at Valencia for the first time will have a limited range of courses from which to choose for their first 18 college-level credits.
-Within the first 18 college credit hours, you will be required to take SLS 1122 (3 credits), ENC1101 (3 credits), and a mathematics course appropriate to your selected meta-major (3 credits).
-The remaining courses should be chosen from the General Education Core Courses in humanities (3 credits), science (3 credits), or social science (3 credits), and/or the introductory courses within the A.A.
-Pre-Majors (or articulated pre-majors for those tabs).
-For specific courses see the Foundation Courses on the “Program Requirements” tab.
-For course sequencing recommendations, you can create an education plan by logging into Atlas, clicking on the LifeMap tab and clicking My Education Plan.
+Within the first 18 college credit hours, you will be required to take SLS 1122 (3 credits), ENC1101 (3 credits), and a mathematics course appropriate to your selected transfer plan (3 credits).
+The remaining courses will be chosen from the General Education Core Courses in humanities (3 credits), science (3 credits), or social science (3 credits), and/or the introductory courses within the A.A.
+For specific course recommendations and sequencing, you can create an education plan by logging into Atlas, clicking on the LifeMap tab and clicking My Education Plan.

 A Math Pathway is the recommended math course sequence that leads to completion of the General Education math requirement that a student would take within his/her Meta-Major.
 The Meta-Majors are a collection of eight academic clusters that have related courses.
 The intent of selecting a Meta-Major is to help you choose a major and degree based on your interests, knowledge, skills and abilities.
 The recommended math pathway for this transfer plan is the STEM path; see the program requirements tab for specific courses.
 Advisors are available on all campuses to discuss Meta-Majors and to help you review transfer institution catalogs for specific math requirements.

 |ENC 1101||FRESHMAN COMPOSITION I +*~||3|

 |ENC 1102||Freshman Comp II +*~||3|